KikoPT1234/Minehut.js/README.md

 This library is still heavily under development, so don't expect much at the moment!

 ## About
-Minehut.js is a Node module that allows you to interact with the Minehut API.
+Minehut.js is a TypeScript and JavaScript library that allows you to interact with the Minehut API.

 ## Collections
 The library uses the `Collection` class from Discord.js due to its useful methods such as `find()`, `filter()` and `first()`.
 For more information, check the [Discord.js Documentation][Collection].